mrglavas/samples/legacyapp/README.md

 # Overview

-In this sample, we will assume a fictious application named 'legacyapp', comprised of two legacy components.
+In this sample, we assume a fictious application named 'legacyapp', comprised of two legacy components.
 One component is a webapp running on a standalone WebSphere Liberty server, running on a virtual machine; the second component is a webapp (helloworld) running on a JBoss server, also running on a virtual machine.
 The following diagram depicts our sample application:

 ![overview](https://github.com/kappnav/samples/blob/master/legacyapp/images/overview.jpg)